PanoAsh/Researches-towards-Generalization/README.md

 # Research Groups in Causality & Computer Vision

-This repository provides information about researches in causality for computer vision.
+This repository provides information about researches in causality and causality for computer vision.

 Any contributions, suggestions and comments are welcomed!